Triskele37/ffxiv-completionist/documentation/Feature Todo.md

 - api action to apply new cache pathing to existing cache without re-downloading

 **Change**
-- auto-updater
 - "spotlight" when searching (scroll to maybe?)
-- detach lang specific resources to a download after installation

 **Fix**
 - Triad opponents need re-verification of patch (arrtripletriad.com/en/npcs)